totalgee/bacalao/README.md

 translated into Spanish to make it sound exotic (and salty!).
 In the translation process, unfortunately, it loses nearly all of those letter savings.
-(This may or may not be a metaphor for the gains and losses you experience using the language itself...)
+(This may or may not be a metaphor for the gains and losses you experience using the language itself...) *Bacalao* also uses two-thirds of the letters of *Barcelona*, which is where it was spawned and hatched.

 Bacalao (or Bakalao, Vacalao, or one of numerous other spellings) also refers to a repetitive, aggressive